 Testing for Giftedness

-State regulations require districts to offer testing twice a school year, one time before the end of grade 2 and one time between grades 3 and 6 (see District Screenings for Gifted Ability 2018-2019).
+State regulations require districts to offer testing twice during their academic career.
+This testing includes one time before the end of grade 2 and one time between grades 3 and 6.

 The state publishes a list of approved tests and qualifying scores, and districts are required to select from these and have additional tests available for retesting.
 Students may be referred for testing outside of the district’s whole-grade screenings.